 Example: Olympic athletes have great endurance and can exercise for a very long time.
+Variation(s): none route, n.
+A way to get from one place to another place

-Example: The ruins of the Parthenon and the Acropolis are two famous landmarks in Athens, Greece.
+Example: The White House and Lincoln Memorial are two famous landmarks in Washington, D.C.